Start building today!

 Lead and manage people

-Teaches the skills and knowledge required to lead and manage people individually and in teams, and support and encourage their commitment to the organisation.
+This unit teaches you the skills and knowledge required to lead and manage people individually and in teams, and support and encourage their commitment to the organisation.
+It requires the ability to lead by example and manage performance through effective leadership across all tourism, travel, hospitality and event sectors.

 Monitor work operations

-Teaches the skills and knowledge required to oversee and monitor the quality of day-to-day work.
+This unit teaches you the skills and knowledge required to oversee and monitor the quality of day-to-day work.
+It requires the ability to communicate effectively with team members, plan and organise operational functions, and solve problems.

 Implement and monitor work health and safety practices